adkuba/Gravity/README.md

 - The menu background is a game without a spaceship, we control it with the accelerometer.

 # Second game version
-You can add a coin collection system, thanks to which we will be able to buy better ships for a given flight, with a larger fuel tank, with greater possibility of acceleration, with higher maximum speed. <br><br>
+Add a coin collection system, thanks to which we will be able to buy better ships for a given flight, with a larger fuel tank, with greater possibility of acceleration, with higher maximum speed. <br><br>

 ![PlayStore](store.jpg)